INGER SCHARIS

 INGER SCHARIS develops original drama and adaptations for film and television in Swedish and English.
 She is especially fond of the genres suspense, crime, and drama.

 Inger's passion for storytelling started at age four, and she sold her first short story at age 12.
 In the early 1990s, she began cinema studies, which earned her a Bachelor’s degree at Stockholm University.
-Parallel with her writing career, she also earned a Master’s degree in Science with a Major in Wildlife conservation.
+Parallel with her screenwriting career, she also earned a Master’s degree in Science with a Major in Wildlife conservation.
 Her research is published in peer-reviewed scientific journals and on BBC Earth.

 Inger’s crime debut Carrion (Åtel) is published by Bokförlaget Forum.